Swaegy/opnsense_api_config_backup/README.md

 # OPNsense API Backup

-A bash script used to access the OPNsense API remotely to backup the configuration.
+A bash script used to access the OPNsense API remotely to backup the configuration.<br /><br />

 ## Requirements

 OPNSense instance with the os-api-backup plugin installed. <br />
 A Remote system for running the script and saving the output. <br />
-(Iam using Debian for example, curl needs to be installed and jq to fix the formatting of the alias backup)
+(Iam using Debian for example, curl needs to be installed and jq to fix the formatting of the alias backup)<br /><br />

 ## Setup OPNsense